|Elliott Sound Products||Voltage Followers And Buffers|

 There are several differences between a valve cathode follower and its modern day JFET or MOSFET equivalent.
 With a valve, operating voltage, impedance and distortion are higher, and both gain and current are lower.
 Only a single supply is normally used.
 There was (almost) never a need to have a dual supply with valve circuits, although it could be done if you wanted to - and it was done in early valve based opamps.
 The design current for the cathode follower shown is about 2.6mA, so the valve might be 1/2 of a 12AT7 or 12AU7 for example.
 If you wanted to use a 12AX7, the current has to be reduced because they are designed for low current operation (typically no more than about 1.5mA).

 Note that R2a can be bypassed, and like the single supply JFET circuit shown above, the input resistor (R1a) is effectively bootstrapped.
 Because of the low gain of valves, the impedance increase is not as great as you might hope.
 Unlike JFETs, there is a definite limit to the upper value of the grid resistor, determined largely by the materials used and the geometry of the valve's internal structure.
 If the resistor value is too high, the valve will attempt to bias itself as the grid collects stray electrons.
-This is called 'grid leak' or 'contact' biasing, and generally uses a resistor of around 2.2MΩ to 10MΩ or thereabouts.
+This is called 'grid leak' or 'contact' biasing, and generally uses a resistor from 2.2MΩ to 10MΩ or thereabouts.
 The tiny current flow (typically less than 1µA) causes a voltage to be developed across the grid resistor (negative at the grid) which biases the valve.
-In general, grid leak bias is rather unpredictable and is usually a bad idea, and it should be avoided.
+In general, grid leak bias is rather unpredictable and is usually a bad idea, and it should (IMO) be avoided.

 If you want to know more about valve circuits in general, see the ESP Valves Index page.